 Hair regrowth does not come overnight.
 It takes weeks, even months depending on what is going on inside your body that is the cause of the hair loss.
 Whether it be stress, postpartum hair loss, health issues, etc. There are so many reasons why someone could be losing their hair and everyone’s treatment plan could be totally different.

-This post is all about what worked for me.
-The past 3+ years have been a trial and error of testing out different products of what helped me.
-And after these 3 years, I finally feel confident in taking the time to write this post and share my tips because my hair is healthier and thicker than it has ever been.
+This post is all about what worked for my hair growth.
+The past 6+ years have been a trial and error of testing out different products of what helped me.
+And after these 6 years, I finally feel confident in taking the time to write this post and share my tips because my hair is healthier and thicker than it has ever been.
 Even if you don’t have dramatic hair loss or hair loss in general , these tips will help you have healthier and thicker hair.

 I want to also preface this by stating that I am not a doctor.
 These products have worked miracles for me.
 If you have significant hair loss or thinning I would recommend consulting with your doctor or dermatologist for an exact diagnosis.

 Best Products for Hair Growth

 Let’s start from the beginning; when I first noticed my hair loss.
 My hair is extremely fine and it wasn’t anything shocking to see quite a bit fall out because it was so long and I would go days without washing it.
 A few years ago I decided to stop taking my birth control after 16 years.
 While this was a blessing in many aspects, it wreaked havoc on my body when I stopped taking it.
 Unbeknownst to me, going off of birth control completely wrecked my hormones.

 After about 9-10 months of being off of birth control the hair extension craze started.
 I still wasn’t really aware at how bad my hair had been falling out but decided to try out extensions.
 These aren’t your typical tape in extensions but actually tied onto a row of your own hair.
 I did an entire blog post on theses extensions here.